qwiklabs-04/horizon-sdv/docs/workloads/openbsw/environment/delete_mtkc_testbench.md

 -   `CLOUD_REGION`
     - The GCP project region.
 Important for bucket, registry paths used in pipelines.

+-   `HORIZON_DOMAIN`
+    - The URL domain which is required by pipeline jobs to derive URL for tools and GCP.

 -   `HORIZON_GITHUB_URL`
     - The URL to the Horizon SDV GitHub repository.